 It happens probably more often than you know.
 A customer requests a refund from Amazon but never actually returns the refunded item.
 Amazon is supposed to automatically reimburse you once 45 days has past, but sometimes Amazon “forgets.”
 Of course, Amazon doesn’t really forget, but for some reason, these reimbursements are not done 100% of the time.
 When this happens, it’s up to you to contact Amazon and remind them that they owe you a reimbursement.

 When Amazon refunds your customer, Seller Support will send you an email with the subject line “Refund initiated for order.”
 I always move these emails to a dedicated folder in my email system.
-Amazon allows the customer 45 days to return the item to Amazon, so it’s a good idea to set up a reminder on your smartphone to check on this item in 45 days.
+Amazon allows the customer 45 days to return the item to Amazon, so it’s a good idea to set up a reminder on your smartphone or computer to check on this item in 45 days.

 How do you handle returns?
 Any other tips you’d like to share with other FBA sellers?

 For more Seller Central Tips, just click here.

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.

 Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month to make progress toward making this year your best sales year ever.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
 The package includes a 240-page ebook, monthly webinars throughout the year, and 5 special bonuses.